robert-dodier/maxima-jupyter/Readme.md

 (%i1) load("load-maxima-jupyter.lisp");
 ```

-After the install script has loaded then install using *one* of the kernel
+Then install Maxima-Jupyter using *one* of the kernel types.
-types.

 1. User-specific installation, with kernel loaded by Quicklisp: `jupyter_install();`
 2. User-specific installation, with kernel saved in binary image: `jupyter_install_image();`
 3. System-wide installation, with kernel loaded by Quicklisp: `jupyter_system_install(true, "pkg/");`

-After the installation is complete then exit Maxima.
-For the System-wide
+After selecting the kernel type, exit Maxima.
-installation copy the files in `pkg` to the system root, i.e.
+For the system-wide installation, copy the files in `pkg` to the system root, i.e.
 `sudo cp -r pkg/* /` on Linux.

-#### Method 2.
-Installation on Arch/Manjaro
+##### Method 2.
+Installing Maxima-Jupyter on Arch/Manjaro Linux

 The package for Arch Linux is [maxima-jupyter-git][].
 Building and installing
 (including dependencies) can be accomplished with: